apereo/cas/docs/cas-server-documentation/ticketing/Configuring-Ticket-Expiration-Policy.md

 ## Ticket-Granting Ticket Policies

 TGT expiration policy governs the time span during which an authenticated user may grant STs with a valid (non-expired) TGT without having to re-authenticate.
-An attempt to grant a ST with an expired TGT would require the user to re-authenticate to obtain a new (valid) TGT.
+An attempt to grant an ST with an expired TGT would require the user to re-authenticate to obtain a new (valid) TGT.

 ### Default

-This is default option, which provides a hard-time out as well as a sliding window.
+This is the default option, which provides a hard-time out as well as a sliding window.

 To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#tgt-expiration-policy).